BarisTutakli/blog/_posts/2022-01-13-rest-http-status-urls.md

 ##### HEAD
 <p style='text-align: justify;'>
 It's similar to GET method, but the response does not have a message-body.
 It's often used to retrieve meta-data.
-Meta-data might contain information about keywords, page description, author, viewport...
+Meta-data might contain information about keywords, content-type, page description, author, viewport,content-encoding...
-This is an example of response headers:

- content-encoding: gzip </br>
- content-type: text/plain; charset=utf-8 </br>
- date: Thu13 Jan 2022 07:46:51 GMT </br>
- server: Microsoft-IIS/10.0 </br>
- transfer-encoding: chunked </br>
- vary: Accept-Encoding </br>
- x-powered-by: ASP.NET

 </p>

 ##### PUT